 According to the December 2024 Euro-system staff projections, euro area GDP growth is anticipated to reach approximately 1.1% in 2025, improving on the 0.7% forecast for 2024.
 This uptick largely reflects the tapering effects of monetary tightening, rising real household incomes-supported by robust labor markets and moderating inflation-and somewhat more favorable financing conditions.
 However, core inflation is projected to stay above the ECB's 2% target early in the year, indicating that any policy easing may proceed with caution.
 The ECB will monitor whether core inflation demonstrates a decisive downward trend.
-If wage pressures diminish alongside a waning pass-through of energy-price shocks, the ECB could gradually reduce its key interest rates in 2025.
+If wage pressures diminish alongside a waning pass-through of energyprice shocks, the ECB could gradually reduce its key interest rates in 2025.
 As of early this year, markets are pricing in about 100 basis points of ECB rate cuts over the course of 2025.

-In the United States, the Federal Reserve's December 2024 Summary of Economic Projections shows real GDP growth moderating from an estimated 2.5% in 2024 to around 2.1% in 2025.
+In the United States, the Federal Reserve's December 2024 Summary of Economic Projections shows real GDP growth Sectoral Notes moderating from an estimated 2.5% in 2024 to around 2.1% in 2025.
 This expansion is primarily underpinned by strong consumer spending but is moderated by elevated borrowing costs.
-Recent market indicators suggest the Fed may slow the pace of rate cuts in 2025, given persistently high longer-term bond yields-an indication that investors remain watchful until inflation stabilizes around the 2% target and labor market momentum eases.
-The December 2024 projections point to a policy rate in the 3-4% range by end-2025, though any lingering inflationary pressures could delay or reduce the extent of rate reductions, impacting global capital flows and the currencies of emerging markets.
+Recent Looking ahead to 2025, a measured optimism is warranted.
+Rating market indicators suggest the Fed may slow the pace of rate cuts in outlooks remain stable, underpinned by strong capital buffers, 2025, given persistently high longer-term bond yields-an indication though sectors sensitive to higher rates-such as commercial real that investors remain watchful until inflation stabilizes around the estate and leveraged lending-could see increased default risks.
+Loan demand is expected to recover moderately, supported by 2% target and labor market momentum eases.
+The December 2024 projections point to a policy rate in the 3-4% range by end-2025, slightly lower (though still relatively elevated) interest rates and though any lingering inflationary pressures could delay or reduce diminishing uncertainty.
+Credit Europe Bank is well-placed to the extent of rate reductions, impacting global capital flows and expand in its core markets. the currencies of emerging markets.

-Emerging and frontier economies, particularly in the CEEMEA region, may benefit if global inflation eases further, improving risk appetite.
-Nonetheless, geopolitical dynamics and corresponding commodity price movements will remain pivotal factors across these markets.
+Climate-related goals and the energy transition agenda continue Emerging and frontier economies, particularly in the CEEMEA region to shape both advanced and emerging economies.
+In Europe, more may benefit if global inflation eases further, improving risk appetite. stringent sustainability reporting mandates and reinforced climate-Nonetheless, geopolitical dynamics and corresponding commodity risk criteria continue to influence banks' lending approaches, price movements will remain pivotal factors across these markets. including green bonds and ESG-aligned credit products.
+CEB will remain attentive to these evolving standards and anticipates further opportunities to align its offerings with sustainable financing Political Events imperatives.

-Political Events